techwitch74/TSS/README.md

 Predefined parameters in _tss_config.cfg_

 ```
-@ tss_config.cfg v2021.01.13.0: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no *trailing space* characters
+@ tss_config.cfg v2021.04.16.0: CONFIGURE below variables for granular controlling TSS behaviour - be sure that modified lines have no *trailing space* characters
 @ Disk and folder path of data collection results, i.e. D:\MS_DATA - only use local disk drive letter, NOT a Onedrive or redirected Folder!
 _DataDisk=C
 @ this results in DirWork=C:\MS_DATA
+@
+@ TSS update Central Enterprise store \\server\share\tss, if update from GitHub fails / is not allowed
+_UpdatePath="\\server\share\TSS"
 @
 @ Setting defaults: all ETL files will be limited to max size of _EtlBuf (MB), circular network trace is limited to _TraceBufferSize (def: 1GB), Procmon will purge older files
 _EtlBuf=1024